temirov/ctx/README.md

 # Content

-Content is a command‑line tool written in Go that displays a directory tree view or outputs file contents for one or more specified directories.
+Content is a command‑line tool written in Go that displays a directory tree view or outputs file contents for one or more specified files and/or directories.
 It supports exclusion patterns via **.ignore** and **.gitignore** files within each directory, as well as an optional global exclusion flag.

 ## Features

-- **Multi-Directory Processing:** Accepts one or more directory paths as input.
+- **Mixed File/Directory Processing:** Accepts one or more file and/or directory paths as input.
+- **Tree Command:**
-- **Tree Command:** Recursively displays the directory structure for each specified directory in a tree‑like format, clearly separated.
+    - Recursively displays the directory structure for each specified directory in a tree‑like format, clearly separated.
+    - Lists explicitly provided file paths prefixed with `[File]`.
+- **Content Command:**
+    - Outputs the content of explicitly provided files.
-- **Content Command:** Outputs the concatenated contents of files from all specified directories.
+    - Outputs the concatenated contents of files found within specified directories (respecting ignores).
 - **Exclusion Patterns:**
-    - Reads patterns from an **.ignore** file in the root of *each* processed directory (can be disabled with `--no-ignore`).
+    - Reads patterns from an **.ignore** file in the root of *each* processed **directory** (can be disabled with `--no-ignore`).
-    - Reads patterns from a **.gitignore** file by default in the root of *each* processed directory (can be disabled with `--no-gitignore`).
+    - Reads patterns from a **.gitignore** file by default in the root of *each* processed **directory** (can be disabled with `--no-gitignore`).
-    - Patterns from `.ignore` and `.gitignore` within a specific directory are combined, deduplicated, and applied only to that directory's processing.
+    - Patterns from `.ignore` and `.gitignore` within a specific directory are combined, deduplicated, and applied **only** during the traversal of that directory.
+    - **Important:** Ignore rules *do not* filter out explicitly listed file paths.
+If you provide `path/to/ignored_file.txt` as an argument, its content will be shown by the `content` command.
 - **Exclusion Flags:**
-    - **-e / --e:** Excludes a designated folder name if it appears as a direct child within *any* of the specified root directories.
+    - **-e / --e:** Excludes a designated folder name if it appears as a direct child within *any* of the specified root **directories**.
 Both `-e` and `--e` work.
+Has no effect on explicitly listed files.
     - **--no-gitignore:** Disables reading from **.gitignore** files in all processed directories.
     - **--no-ignore:** Disables reading from the **.ignore** files in all processed directories.
 - **Command Abbreviations:**
     - `t` is an alias for `tree`.
     - `c` is an alias for `content`.
-- **Deduplication:** Duplicate input directory paths (after resolving to absolute paths) are processed only once.
+- **Deduplication:** Duplicate input paths (after resolving to absolute paths) are processed only once.

 ## Installation